apache/guacamole-manual/src/serial-console-configuration.md

 to change the serial line settings at all.
 :::

+(serial-auto-reconnect)=

+## Staying connected through a reboot: automatic reconnection

+Rebooting the attached device — or, in network mode, a ser2net TCP reset — normally drops the underlying serial connection out from under guacd.
+By default, Guacamole does **not** treat this as a fatal error: the Guacamole session stays open, the terminal and its scrollback are preserved exactly as they were, and guacd quietly retries the connection roughly every 2 seconds in the background, showing a brief "reconnecting" banner in the terminal while it does so.
+As soon as the device's console comes back — or the gateway accepts a new TCP connection — output resumes in the same window.

+This is controlled by the `auto-reconnect` connection parameter (see [](serial-connection-parameters)) and is enabled by default.
+Its main value is during a reboot: you can trigger a power cycle, leave the Guacamole window open, and watch the entire boot sequence — ROMMON, U-Boot, GRUB, and finally the operating system itself — scroll by as the console reappears, rather than having to notice the drop and manually reconnect partway through boot.

 ## Local mode: guacd on the same host as the device

 In local mode, guacd opens the `device` given in the connection parameters